-We remark that, using standard constructs (e.g., [RB]), our protocols can be modified to withstand adversaries that corrupt less than half of the parties.
+We remark that, using standard constructions (e.g., [RB]), our protocols can be modified to withstand adversaries that corrupt less than half of the parties.

 Dealing with honest-looking parties.
-We also sketch a solution for the case of honest-looking parties, assuming, in addition to the above, also the existence of a "trusted dealer" at a pre-computation stage.
-The dealer hands each party P a truly random string $r_P$ , to be used as random input.
-Next, the dealer hands the other parties shares of $r_P$ , so that a coalition of all parties other than P can reconstruct $r_P$ .
-These shares enable us to "force" each party to send messages according to the specification of the protocol.
+In Section 5, we sketch a solution for the case of honest-looking parties, assuming, in addition to the above, also the existence of a "trusted dealer" at a pre-computation stage.
 We stress that this result does not hold if an initial (trusted) set-up is not allowed.